-Time series of monthly minimum and maximum temperature, precipitation, and potential evapotranspiration were derived for 1337 watersheds in the conterminous United States for sites in the national streamflow database, termed the Hydro-Climatic Data Network (HCDN), developed by Slack et al. (1993a,b).
-Estimates were derived for the years 1951-1990.
+Time series of monthly minimum and maximum temperature, precipitation, and potential evapotranspiration were derived for 1,469 watersheds in the conterminous United States for which stream flow measurements were also available from the national streamflow database, termed the Hydro-Climatic Data Network (HCDN), developed by Slack et al. (1993a,b).
+Monthly climate estimates were derived for the years 1951-1990.

 The climate characteristic estimates of temperature and precipitation were estimated using the PRISM (Daly et al. 1994, 1997) climate analysis system as described in Vogel, et al. 1999.

 Estimates of monthly potential evaporation were obtained using a method introduced by Hargreaves and Samani (1982) which is based on monthly time series of average minimum and maximum temperature data along with extraterrestrial solar radiation.
-Extraterrestrial solar radiation was estimated for each HCDN basin by computing the solar radiation over 0.1 degree grids using the method introduced by Duffie and Beckman (1980) and then summing those estimates for each river basin.
-This process is described in Sankarasubramanian, Vogel, and Limbrunner, 2001.
+Extraterrestrial solar radiation was estimated for each basin by computing the solar radiation over 0.1 degree grids using the method introduced by Duffie and Beckman (1980) and then summing those estimates for each river basin.
+This process is described in Sankarasubramanian, et al. (2001).

-The data files are organized in directories by parameter, Tmax, Tmin, Pre, and PET, and contain 18 subdirectories representing the 18 Water Resources Council regions for the conterminous United States.
-Each region subdirectory contains data files for the monthly time series of respective hydroclimate attributes (Tmax, Tmin, Precipitation, and PET) for the individual HCDN sites in that region for the years 1951-1990.
+The data files are organized in directories by parameter, Tmax, Tmin, Pre, or PET, with each of the four directories containing 18 subdirectories representing the 18 Water Resources Council regions for the conterminous United States.
+Each region subdirectory contains data files for the monthly time series of respective hydroclimate attributes (Tmax, Tmin, Precipitation, and PET) for the individual basins in that region for the years 1951-1990.
 All files are in space delimited ASCII format.

 Cite this data set as follows: